ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 SCTs introduce yet another mechanism for HTTPS servers to store state on an HTTPS client, and potentially track users.
-HTTPS clients which allow users to clear history or cookies associated with an origin MUST clear stored SCTs associated with the origin as well.
+HTTPS clients which allow users to clear history or cookies associated with an origin MUST clear stored SCTs and certificate chains associated with the origin as well.

 Auditors should treat all SCTs as sensitive data.
 SCTs received directly from an HTTPS client are especially sensitive, because the